 Although 95% remortgages are possible, lower LTV ratios can enable borrowers to more options and better deals.
 Lenders will also make assessments on borrowers themselves, such as age, credit score and the reason for remortgaging.

 If you wish to remortgage to buy another home, then a 95% remortgage may be possible.
 A remortgage to purchase a buy to let property will only have a maximum LTV of 85%.
 Properties abroad will be even less at 75%.
 This is all subject to other criteria, such as equity and affordability.

 Affordability – can you afford another property?

-By taking on a new mortgage, your monthly mortgage payments will of course increase.
+By taking on a second mortgage, your monthly mortgage payments will of course increase.
 Lenders need to be confident that you can afford the new repayments.